AI for marketing

 Email campaign draft arrives with a CTA-less paragraph and a tone that drifts from brand voice.

-Revisions happen in minutes, not in apology emails to clients later.
+AI flags both issues before strategist sends — revisions happen before it ships, not in apology emails to clients later.

 48-hour build